 • Go to the "Coverage" menu and select "Logical Operations...".
-Select the two MOC planes (the low extinction regions and the MASH subsample) and compute the intersection of both coverages by clicking CREATE
+Select the two MOC planes (the low extinction regions and the MASH subsample) and compute the

 • In the main Aladin window, a new MOC has been created.
 You can visualise how this corresponds to regions that are the intersection of the two previous coverages.
 Unselect the two previous MOCs to see more clearly the intersection coverage.